 During her time at Houston Community College Foundation, Carme secured a historic gift of $7.5 million for a new Fire Fighter Academy, increased the number of scholarships awarded three-fold and helped increase the foundation’s endowment by 20%.
 Under her leadership, the board of directors developed an intentional focus on securing resources for the Chancellor’s priorities.

 In 2018, Carme was named Vice President of Development for Prairie View A&M University.
-Ongoing philanthropic revenue grew by 48% during her tenure at the university.
+The philanthropic revenue grew by 48% during her tenure at the university.
 Carme created the first Annual Report from the Office of Development, first comprehensive Donor Endowment Report and University Giving Societies.
 Also, under Carme’s leadership a comprehensive stewardship program was created.

 Carme is an experienced leader in alumni relations, donor relations, principal and major gifts, stewardship programs, dean and faculty development, board development, and communications.
-Carme is also an instructor at the Rice University Center for Nonprofit Leadership, where she is currently teaching a course titled Art of Fundraising – Advanced Principles and Practices: Strategic Planning and Fundraising.
+Carme is an instructor at the Rice University Center for Nonprofit Leadership, where she is currently teaching a course titled Art of Fundraising – Advanced Principles and Practices: Strategic Planning and Fundraising.
 Carme is also an instructor for the Center for Nonprofits & Philanthropy’s Certificate of Fundraising Leadership in The Bush School at Texas A&M University.

-Carme received a bachelors degree in business management from North Carolina State University in Raleigh, NC and received her Certified Fundraising Executive certification in 2009.
-She serves on the NC State University Wolfpack Women in Philanthropy Steering Committee as Chair of the Philanthropy Committee and is a current member of the North Carolina State University Foundation Board.
-Carme is also a board member of the United Nations Houston Chapter, the Greater Houston Black Chamber of Commerce, the Houston Public Library Foundation, and African American Development Officers (AADO).
+Carme received a bachelor’s degree from the Poole College of Management at North Carolina State University in Raleigh, NC and received her Certified Fundraising Executive certification in 2009.
+She served on the NC State University Wolfpack Women in Philanthropy Steering Committee as the inaugural Chair of the Philanthropy Committee and is a current member of the North Carolina State University Foundation Board.
+Carme is also a board member of the United Nations Houston Chapter, the Greater Houston Black Chamber of Commerce, the Charitable Planned Giving Council of Houston, and African American Development Officers (AADO).